junglesta/junglestar/src/content/intro/its-a-jungle-out-there.md

 theme: blasting brands
 ---

 Let's face it.
 The noise level.
 The nonsense.
-Marketing slogans cacophony.
+It's mostly marketing slogans cacophony these days.

 To get noticed, brands need to be **easy**, **customer-friendly** and **recognizable**.